 NBA News: Brooklyn Nets' Starting Lineup Against Chicago Bulls

-The Nets have struggled with injuries all season to their star players and are currently missing James Harden for an extended period with a hamstring injury.
+Not only did he come off the bench, but Kyrie Irving also missed that game, so the Nets still did not have their infamous big-three playing together.

-The Bulls, who have won four games in a row, will continue their fight to make the playoffs and dethrone either the Pacers or the Wizards but will have to deal with Kyrie Irving and Kevin Durant on the evening.
+That will change on Saturday against the Chicago Bulls at Barclays Center in Brooklyn, New York.

-The entire Nets lineup can be seen in a post below from FantasyLabs NBA.
+Kevin Durant, Irving, and Harden will all start during Saturday afternoon's game, and the entire starting lineup can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball